worseTyler/MarkdownBlogs/2020/08/intellitects-new-normal-pandemic/index.md

+## New Normal: Pandemic
+#
-## The pandemic is redefining normal, forcing us to move out of our comfort zones, look for potential pivots, and optimize the circumstances into an opportunity.
+**The pandemic is redefining normal, forcing us to move out of our comfort zones, look for potential pivots, and optimize the circumstances into an opportunity.**

 This response to the pandemic takes on several forms for us.